mmuller88/mmblog/content/amplify-permission-eng/index.md

 }
 ```

 The Lambda determines first which Project the user may access with __currentProjectId__ and then it sets the claim `currentProjectId:1234`.
-Now must be implemented of course still like the user the currentProjectId at all change and/or set can and like afterwards the JWT Token is reloaded.
+Now must be implemented of course still like the user the currentProjectId at all change and/or set can and like afterward the JWT Token is reloaded.

-In my case this happens when the user clicks on the project via the React router.
-First the currentProjectId entry is made in the user table and then the JWT token is reloaded using the JWT Refresh token.
+In my case, this happens when the user clicks on the project via the React router.
+First, the currentProjectId entry is made in the user table and then the JWT token is reloaded using the JWT Refresh token.
 If you would like to have this in detail, please write me.

 ## Conclusion

-I have presented here different methods how permissions can be realized with the Amplify AppSync directive @auth.
+I have presented here different methods of how permissions can be realized with the Amplify AppSync directive @auth.
 If you have any other cool ideas, feel free to let me know.

 I love to work on Open Source projects.
 A lot of my stuff you can already use on <https://github.com/mmuller88> .
 If you like my work there and my blog posts, please consider supporting me on the: